 1. How does Statutory Liquidity Ratio work?

-At the close of every business day, every bank is required to maintain a minimum portion of their Net Demand and Time Liabilities (NDTL) in the form of gold, cash, or any liquid asset form.
-The ratio of these liquid assets to the demand and time liabilities is referred to as the Statutory Liquidity Ratio.
+Every bank must have a minimum portion of their Net Demand and Time Liabilities (NDTL) in the form of cash, gold or other liquid assets by the day’s end.
+The ratio of these liquid assets to the demand and time liabilities is called as the Statutory Liquidity Ratio.
 The Reserve Bank of India has the authority to increase this ratio by up to 40%.
 The increase in this ratio constricts the ability of the bank to inject money into the economy.

 2. Components of Statutory Liquidity Ratio?

 Section 24 and Section 56 of the Banking Regulation Act 1949 mandates all scheduled commercial banks, local area banks, Primary (Urban) co-operative banks (UCBs), state co-operative banks and central co-operative banks in India to maintain SLR.
 It becomes pertinent to know in detail about the components of the SLR as mentioned below.

 a.
 Liquid Assets